jalkal/streams-exercises/README.md

 # Exercises with Streams

-### 1 - Sources, open SourcesTest and make the tests pass
+### 1 - Sources operations, open SourcesTest and make the tests pass
 - Create Stream using `Stream.of()`
 - Create Stream using `Stream.generate()`
 - Create Stream using `Stream.iterate()`